Tips for applying to the Master of Science in Systems Engineering (MSSE)

 Our MSSE Homepage provides information to help you determine if the program is a good fit for your career goals.
 You will learn about our industry-based program’s mission, what you will learn in the program, about systems thinking, systems engineering in the global context, and related professional certificates.

 You will also find the application deadlines and a link to our MSSE Catalog Page where you will find course, program, and application requirements.
 Next, view our Frequently Asked Questions (FAQ) webpage.
-Looking over both the catalog MSSE page and the FAQ page will answer many questions you may have and make time spent reaching out with further questions most productive.
+Looking over the catalog MSSE page and the FAQ page will answer many questions you may have and make time spent reaching out with further questions most productive.

 Tip 2 – Make a Checklist of Deadlines and Admissions Requirements

-Application deadlines can be found for the fall and spring semesters on MSSE Homepage.
+Application deadlines can be found for the fall and spring semesters on the MSSE Homepage.
 You will find preferred qualifications for admissions on the MSSE Catalog Page.
 Also listed here are program requirements and application requirements.
 Please note that International students have additional requirements.

 It is the responsibility of the applicant to check the application portal’s application status board to see if all documents and referrals have been submitted.
 The status board becomes available after the applicant has submitted their application (not while working on the application).
 The status board is the first thing you will see when logging back in.